CanDIG/candig-server/docs/datarepo.rst

 have an existing dataset to be able to use this command.
 When you need to update the DUO info, simply run the command with updated DUO Json file.

-Please note that as of now, you need to have an active internet connection to be able to use this, as the server attempts to download the latest DUO definition file.

 .. argparse::
    :module: candig.server.cli.repomanager